nityeshaga/learntrisIm/README.md

-Learntris
+LearntrisIm
 =======================
 #### ABOUT:
 This program tries to implement the classic game of Tetris on a terminal.
-If you are not familar with the game, you can try it [here](http://tetris.com/play-tetris/).
+If you are not familar with the game, you can try playing it [here](http://tetris.com/play-tetris/).

+LearntrisIm is a fork of [LearnProgramming/learntris](https://github.com/LearnProgramming/learntris) and has been created based on the test suite provided in it.

 The playing field is made up of a 22 X 10 matrix.